argosity/hippo/docs/react.md

 ```

-The complete list of events Lanes listens to is:
+The complete list of events Hippo listens to is:

   * Models:
     * `change`:   an attribute was modified